Back to jobs

 Responsibilities

-• Own the documentation and knowledge transfer of any solutions you build, ensuring they can be maintained and scaled by the full-time team.
+• Own documentation, process design, and knowledge transfer to ensure solutions are scalable and maintainable by the full-time team.

 • Present your findings, recommendations, and progress updates to leadership in a clear, compelling way.